jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 ![image7]

+Keep in mind two things: the encoders are trying to closely look at images' pixels, and the decoders try to reconstruct them element-wisely, as per encoder step.
+That's the reason of the skip connections.

 #### Model Training/Hyperparameters

 Different combinations of the provided hyperparameters were tested.
 At the beginning it was though that by using a high value of learning rate, it would possible to quickly reach an optimum.
 But that proved wrong giving the low global IOU calculated at the end of the process.
 As a matter of fact, assuming 0.1 as an initial value proved worng after the first 5 epochs where the model crearly started to overfit the data.